MPhuongLe/Analysis-of-Covid-19-Pandemic-in-Vietnam/README.md

 # Analysis of Covid-19 Pandemic in Vietnam

-Analyzed and visualized Covid-19 data in Vietnam using Python and Tableau, culminating in an interactive dashboard and a class presentation to effectively communicate key trends.
+The project explores the progression and impact of the Covid-19 pandemic in Vietnam through data analysis and interactive visualization.
+Using global datasets, we cleaned, processed, and visualized the data in Tableau to provide clear insights into trends over time and across regions.
+The result is an interactive dashboard designed for the general public, supported by user feedback and thoughtful design considerations.

 ## Project Goal and Motivation